andrewmcdan/Survival-Guide/book/part-06-medical-and-first-aid/02-bleeding-and-trauma.md

 > 🏋️ Drill: Pack a wound trainer (or towel in bottle) for 3 minutes without peeking.

 ---

+## Common Mistakes
+- Peeking during pressure; lifting gauze breaks clots.
+Add more on top instead.
+- Tourniquet too loose or over a joint; failure to note time; loosening in the field.
+- Packing shallowly; not pressing directly on the bleeding source.
+- Using stretchy/rope improvised TQs without a windlass; they fail under motion/pain.
+- Delaying TQ on clear life‑threatening limb bleeding.
+- Forgetting hypothermia prevention; cold blood doesn’t clot.
+- Giving food/drink to unstable patients; risking aspiration and complicating care.

 ## Key Takeaways
 - Pressure works; commit to firm, sustained pressure before escalating.